solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

-One is a **basic deployment** of services that are exposed to the internet and the other is a more secure environment that utilizes private endpoints and vnet integrations.
-It also includes items like Azure Firewall and other security related configurations.
+One is a **basic deployment** of services that are exposed to the internet and the other is a more secure environment that utilizes private endpoints and VNet integrations.
+It also includes items like Azure Firewall and other security-related configurations.

 The basic template is the cheaper way to go and should work without any configuration.
 The **secure template** will have much higher costs and